yegor256/mktmp/README.md

 which you can check after the tests fail.
 The standard `@Tmpdir` doesn't provide such a possibility, because it deletes the directory when Maven build is over.
-The annotation in this packages solves this problem.
+The annotation in the packages solves this problem.

 First, you add this to your `pom.xml`: